-Marketing for the domestic offering/book-building takes place using the "final" izahname, which is printed and circulated (with a price range) only after approval by the CMB.
-Domestic book-building typically coincides with the end of the international offering book-building period, and must be conducted over two to three business days under Turkish law.
+28 The confidential submission process described above is separate from, but consistent in most respects with, the confidential registration statement review procedures available to emerging printed and circulated (with a price range) only after approval by the CMB.
+29 Domestic book-building typically coincides with the end of the international offering book-building period, and must be conducted over two to three business days under Turkish law.
 While Turkish institutional investors may, in line with international practice, place bids across the full spectrum of the price range, Turkish retail investors are, for practical reasons, required to place orders at a price equivalent to the top of the range (the excess amount being reimbursed if the deal prices at a lower level).

-The marketing/book-building for the international offering may start before the final CMB approval if the Preliminary IOC includes appropriate disclaimers that indicate, among other things, that the Turkish izahname has not yet been approved by the CMB and no formal orders are taken.
+The marketing/book-building for the international offering may start before the final CMB approval if the preliminary IOC includes appropriate disclaimers that indicate, among other things, that the Turkish izahname has not yet been approved by the CMB and no formal orders are taken.